Will-of-the-Wisp/Resources/README.md

 # License
 All resources are MIT Licensed under the original license included with Torque3D.<br>
 No clauses, no additions, no requirements.
-Enjoy the resource.<br>
+Enjoy the resources.<br>